naravishal/personal/spark/HandsOnSpark.md

 - How to read the Json in Spark
 - How to read nested Json in Spark
 - How to flatten the nested Json in Spark
+- Read Data from JSON and Write into Parquet in one go
+- Read Data from Parquet and Write it into JSON in one go

 # Delta